MJ12358/sf-calendar/README.md

 # Usage

-* Head over to the lightning page of your choice
+* In the lightning app builder, edit the page of your choice
 * Find the "Calendar" component under "Custom"
 * Drag and drop it on the page